play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

     image: redis
 ```

-The `api` service configuration remains the same as before.
+The `api` service configuration largely remains the same as before, except the updated image tag and added environment variable `REDIS_URL` that points to the Redis service.
-For the `web` service, we are using the custom `web:php` image that will be built using the newly added `Dockerfile` in the `./www` folder.
+For the `web` service, we are using the custom `linkextractor-web:step5-php` image that will be built using the newly added `Dockerfile` in the `./www` folder.
 We are no longer mounting the `./www` folder using the `volumes` config.
 Finally, a new service named `redis` is added that will use the official image from DockerHub and needs no specific configurations for now.
 This service is accessible to the Python API using its service name, the same way the API service is accessible to the PHP front-end service.